aiminy/ParentDaughter/README.md

 # ParentDaughter

-A pipeline for calling and anotating SNP use parent and daughter sequence data of bacteria
+A pipeline for calling and anotating SNP using parent and daughter sequence data of bacteria

 ## Set up environment

 ```{r set_up,eval=FALSE,echo=TRUE}
 Python 2.7.13
 R 3.4.1
 bowtie2-build